Careers in Aquatic Life Sciences

 Our aquaculture program is based on a comprehensive, systemic, and environmental approach that considers the animal in the context of its rearing environment.
 To this end, we teach various production methods: closed-loop systems, aquarium science, biofloc production, and aquaponics, which combines fish farming with plant cultivation.

-MICRO CERTIFICATION – PROFESSIONAL ACTIVITIES IN AQUAPONICS
+MICRO CERTIFICATION – PROFESSIONAL PRACTICE IN AQUAPONICS

 Regulations